Mosh0110/Ranking-Transferability-of-Adversarial-Examples/README.md

 c.
 Imagenet models required for the experiment
 i.
 Resnet-50
 Note that the code does not include the Imagnet dataset.
-Also, note that some of the downloads are from a google drive, an anonymous account was created to maintain double blinded restrictions.
 3. The final product of running the attached notebook is a plot of the specified dataset, scenario (general / resized / compressed / different architecture) and attack algorithm.